mov-rax-rbx/KoPoolIteratable/README.md

 #### Implementation

-I use a strategy of exponential blocks - for x64 system I store a sequence of block where block entry index is a power of two (sum($2^0$ + ... + $2^{63}$ ) == $2^{64}$ - 1).
+Used a strategy of exponential blocks - for the x64 system is 64 blocks, a sequence of blocks where block entry index is a power of two (sum($2^0$ + ... + $2^{63}$ ) == $2^{64}$ - 1).
 Inside the first block, we store 2 elements $2^0$ + 1.
-To search a vacant block, I use msb/lsb intrinsic.
-Also, for each memory block, I store a bit set which indicates is an element or a skip node list.
+To search a vacant block used the msb/lsb intrinsic.
+Also, for each memory block, a bit set is stored which indicates is an element or a skip node list.

 **Exponential Structure**
 ![Exponential Structure](image/ExponentialStructure.png)

-I embedded a free list approach to search free ranges, and inside each skip list, I store `SkipNodeHead` and `SkipNodeTail`.
-The free list pointer, which points on skip nodes, is unordered, but skip nodes is the range between `SkipNodeHead` and `SkipNodeTail` ordered, and as a result, allocation is partialy sequential.
-To indicate a one-size range or is skip node, I use a bit set.
+Embedded a free list approach to search free ranges, and inside each skip list `SkipNodeHead` or `SkipNodeTail`.
+The free list pointer, which points to skip nodes, is unordered, but skip nodes is the range between `SkipNodeHead` and `SkipNodeTail`, ordered, and as a result, allocation is partially sequential.
+To indicate a one-size range or is skip node, a bit set is used.

 **Skip List Structure**
 ![Skip List Structure](image/SkipNodeStructure.png)

-Also, when I deallocate an element, I track the last empty block, and if I have 2 empty blocks, deallocate the largest block to reduce memory consumption.
+Also, when an element is deallocated, track the last empty block, and if it has 2 empty blocks, deallocate the largest block to reduce memory consumption.
 Also, the element size must be >= 16 bytes because `SkipNodeHead` and `SkipNodeTail` of the skip node are 16 bytes.
-The pool doesn't uses templates, because I want to use it dynamicaly without any type, probably templates by type can improve performance in some cases.
+The pool doesn't uses templates, because designed to use dynamically without any type, probably, templates by type can improve performance in some cases.